WrestleMania XX: Storylines

 The main feud for the SmackDown! brand was between Eddie Guerrero and Kurt Angle for the WWE Championship.
 Angle and Guerrero were initially allies while Guerrero feuded with his nephew Chavo Guerrero.
 This changed when, on the January 29 episode of SmackDown!, Guerrero last eliminated Angle in a 15-man Royal Rumble match, to earn a shot at the WWE Championship.
-At No Way Out, Kurt Angle defeated The Big Show and John Cena in a Triple Threat Match to earn a title shot at WrestleMania, and Guerrero defeated Brock Lesnar for the WWE Championship.
+At No Way Out, Kurt Angle defeated The Big Show and John Cena in a triple threat match to earn a title shot at WrestleMania, and Guerrero defeated Brock Lesnar for the WWE Championship.
 On the February 19 episode of SmackDown!, Angle was the special guest referee in a WWE Championship match between Eddie Guerrero and Chavo Guerrero.
 As Eddie was about to gain the victory, Angle stopped the 3-count and turned on Guerrero.
 On the February 26 episode of SmackDown!, Guerrero was eager to get his revenge on Angle, but when he finally saw Angle, he shoved SmackDown!
 General Manager Paul Heyman and his assistant Dawn Marie out of his way, only for Heyman to have Guerrero escorted out of the arena by security.
-Guerrero was scheduled to team with John Cena to take on Chavo Guerrero and the Big Show in a tag team match on that night, but due to Guerrero being escorted out of the arena, he was replaced by Rey Mysterio for the tag match, which Mysterio and Cena won.
+Guerrero was scheduled to team with John Cena to take on Chavo Guerrero and the Big Show in a tag team match that night, but due to Guerrero being escorted out of the arena, he was replaced by Rey Mysterio for the tag match, which Mysterio and Cena won.
 Later that night, Angle appeared and stated that he attacked Guerrero for the SmackDown! fans and for the WWE.
-He then referred to Guerrero as a former drug addict who shouldn't represent SmackDown! as the WWE Champion, and stated that, one day, people would be thanking him for giving them a champion to be proud of.
+He then referred to Guerrero as a former drug addict who should not represent SmackDown! as the WWE Champion, and stated that, one day, people would be thanking him for giving them a champion to be proud of.
 Guerrero then re-entered the arena and assaulted Angle until he was arrested on the orders of Heyman.
 As Guerrero got taken out of the building in handcuffs, Angle made some insulting comments to him, before the officers drove away with Guerrero in the police car.
 On the March 4 episode of SmackDown!, during Guerrero's match with Heyman (while he was handcuffed), Angle interfered and knocked him down a few times, until Guerrero defended himself by spitting on Angle.
-As Guerrero begged Angle to challenge him for the WWE Championship belt, Angle did so and raised the title belt over his head to hype their match at Wrestlemania XX.
+As Guerrero begged Angle to hit him with the WWE Championship belt, Angle did so and raised the title belt over his head to hype their match at Wrestlemania XX.

-This was the first WrestleMania to have a match billed as "inter-promotional", which means that a party from Raw would wrestle a party from SmackDown!.
+This was the first WrestleMania to have matches billed as "inter-promotional", which means that a party from Raw would wrestle a party from SmackDown!.
 WWE owner Vince McMahon named three matches to be inter-promotional on the February 16 episode of Raw.
 The first was a tag team match featuring SmackDown!'s Torrie Wilson and Sable, who had recently been featured in a pictorial in Playboy magazine, against Raw's Stacy Keibler and Miss Jackie, who had protested the decision made by Hugh Hefner not to feature them in his magazine.